-For instance, problematic datasets (ASDMs) can be excluded from the processing by editing the vis= and session= lists in hifa importdata or had importdata tasks in the casa pipescript.py script.
+For instance, problematic datasets (ASDMs) can be excluded from the processing by editing the vis= and session= lists in hifa\importdata or hsd\importdata tasks in the casa\pipescript.py script.

-As a second example, a user-specified prioritized reference antenna list can be specified via the refant parameter in calibration tasks, over-riding the pipeline reference antenna heuristics, by switching to pipelinemode='interactive' and passing the desired refant list.
-E.g. hifa bandpass(pipelinemode="interactive",refant='DV06,DV07')
+As a second example, a user-specified prioritized reference antenna list can be specified via the refant parameter in calibration tasks, over-riding the pipeline reference antenna heuristics, by passing the desired refant list.
+E.g. hifa\bandpass(refant='DV06,DV07')